tpd-opitz/maven-jaxb22-plugin-attribute-default-demo/README.md

 I ran into the problem that this plugin does not respect the default value for an attribute as given  in  &lt;xs:attribute default=""&gt; .

-The sample project her demonstrates the wrong behavior.
+The sample project here demonstrates the wrong behavior.
 The expectation is that the JUnitTest provided should pass but it doesn't.

 TPD